By Kalyn Diehl juin 09, 2025

 Charlie Zahm NHSCOT Charlie Zahm performing "Jacobite Risings in Song and Story" at the 2019 NH Highland Games & Festival

+Don't forget to check our Events Page to stay up to date with where our tartan tent will be popping up.
 From piping to dancing, the Highland Games are much more than competitions of strength, but the connection to their medieval origins are still celebrated.
-What’s your favorite part of the Games?
+What’s your favourite part of the Games?